chisom-ogbodo/Notes/README.md

 1) Writes test coverage for the application
 2) Add database migration
-3) Implement offline usage with sqlite when internet
+3) Implement offline usage with sqlite when there's no internet

 **Contributions**